tab1-web/faq/docs/eternal/faq.md

 ## 🤝 Items & Trading

+### Can I exchange enchanted items at Blacksmith of Mammon?

+- If it's an equal exchange of weapons, the enchanted items keep their enchants.
+- When you upgrade a weapon, it doesn't keep enchants.

 ### Is it legal to trade Store Bought / Fortune Wheel skins for Items?
 - **No.**{style="color:red;"} Store bought items or items from the Fortune Wheel are not legal to trade
 - Anything that costs Coins or Real World Currency is illegal to trade with